Mizoram MP’s microphone muted in Rajya Sabha as he counters Amit Shah’s claims on Manipur

 On Thursday, the Opposition in the Rajya Sabha had demanded a discussion on the situation in Manipur under Rule 167 (discussion on a matter of public interest).
 However, Rajya Sabha Chairperson and Vice President Jagdeep Dhankhar adjourned the proceedings and directed that Vanlalvena’s speech should not go on record.

 The Opposition supported the Mizo National Front MP, and some of them went to the Well of the House while shouting slogans.
-The Mizo National Front is a member of the Bharatiya Janata Party-led National Democratic Alliance.

 Vanlalvena had said in the Rajya Sabha: “I am a tribal MP.
 The Honorable Home Minister said that the tribal people in Manipur are Myanmarese.
 We are not Myanmarese.
 We are Indian.
 We have been living here before the British administration.”